 Margaret Kubilins has been a professional civil engineer specializing in pedestrian and bicycle safety for more than 30 years.
 She is involved in the planning, designing, and operations of multi-modal transportation systems.
 She is also an instructor for the Federal Highway Administration for pedestrian safety and complete streets.
 She came to Florida in July 2016 to help increase traffic safety and to assist communities in achieving Vision Zero – zero traffic fatalities and serious injuries.

 Margaret discovered Unity in 2003.
-She was a Sunday School teacher at Unity Fellowship in southeast Virginia before moving to Florida in 2016.
+She was a Sunday school teacher at Unity Fellowship in southeast Virginia before moving to Florida in 2016.
 Margaret is the mother of three children, all of whom were brought up following Unity principles.
 This is her second term on the Board of Trustees.

 Patrick Mirk has attended Unity of Tampa since 1995.
 He and his wife, Vivian, were married in the Unity of Tampa Sanctuary in 1996.
 He has attended numerous spiritual education and enrichment classes, and with Vivian, has visited the Unity seminary in Kansas City, Mo.
 Patrick and Vivian visit Unity churches around the country as they travel.
 He is a college professor and a retired attorney who specialized in commercial law.
 This is his second term on the Unity of Tampa Board of Trustees.